Skip to main content

 Our clinicians are trained in both clinical best practices and OSHA recordkeeping requirements.
 When medically appropriate, we deliver comprehensive care that stays within OSHA's first-aid list—wound care, non-rigid supports, cooling therapy, and more—maximizing treatment while maintaining non-recordable status.

-• check_circle Licensed EMTs and paramedics
+• Licensed EMTs and paramedics

-• check_circle OSHA classification expertise
+• OSHA classification expertise

-• check_circle Escalation protocols when needed
+• Escalation protocols when needed

-View our treatment approach arrow_forward
+View our treatment approach

 Compliance-Ready Documentation